 The information below is a guide but you should also check the course page carefully.

 A minimum of 30 Level 3 credits at merit grade or above will be required for the following courses:

-- BA/BSc (Hons) Psychology, Sociology, Criminology and Youth Studies (all single and joint honours routes at Ipswich)
+- BA/BSc (Hons) Psychology, Sociology, and Criminology (all single and joint honours routes at Ipswich)

 - BSc (Hons) Exercise, Prescription and Public Health